axisgroup/design-process/7-Design-Implementation-Support/README.md

-# Design Implementation Support: Illuminating all possible paths
+# Design Implementation Support: Documentation of the design

 ---